libretime/libretime/docs/testing.md

 yum install -y python-nose
 ```

-In most cases you need to install deps before the tets can be run.
+In most cases you need to install deps before the tests can be run.

 ### Airtime Analyzer